 Cash flow forecast example

-The following example shows a simple one-month cash flow forecast for a business in the month of January, with net cash flow calculated as the difference between total inflows and total outflows:
+Cash forecasting can be carried out for a range of time horizons, but the following example shows a simple one-month cash flow forecast for a business in the month of January, with net cash flow calculated as the difference between total inflows and total outflows:

 Opening cash balance